diiStephen/SDS/README.md

 such as compiling only the modules that have changed, is worth it here.
 The flexibility of using a Python script may outweigh the benefits of the makefile.

+UPDATE 2020/07/10 -- Investigating replacing make with meson.
+Also, rearranging the repository directory structure for greater clarity.

 2. The test programs themselves for each data structure are largely the same.
 There should be a unified testing framework for testing the data structures so that I only have to write one testing program and plugin